cdlavacudeg/Portafolio-FreeCodeCamp/3.Front_End_Development_Libraries/Notas.md

 `$("h3").html("<em>jQuery Playground</em>");`

 jQuery also has a similar function called .text() that only alters text without adding tags.
 In other words, this function will not evaluate any HTML tags passed to it, but will instead treat it as the text you want to replace the existing content with.

+## Remove an Element Using jQuery
+Now let's remove an HTML element from your page using jQuery.

+jQuery has a function called .remove() that will remove an HTML element entirely